 Blue is widely regarded as a calming color that promotes psychological strength.
 Soothing blue hues are often used as the perfect front door color for gray houses, conveying a sense of stability and relaxation as guests arrive.
 A rich blue front door color can give your home a welcoming and relaxed look, making it a popular option for beach house entrances.

 Matt White Custom Homes selected a blue front door color for this Orange County beach house to set a relaxed emotional tone in its entrance.
-Curators chose a higher value blue (without diluting its intensity) as a front door color to perfectly unify this beach house’s bright hardwood floors and cream-coated walls.
+Curators chose a higher value blue (without diluting its intensity) as a front door color to perfectly unify this beach house’s bright hardwood floors, cream-coated walls and the chesterfield sofa set of the living room that followed.

 Green Painted Front Doors